marcoshsq/PY4E/README.md

 ---

 ## Course Syllabus:
-Once again, welcome to this intensive python course, the purpose of this course is to teach you the basics of the language and offer you dozens of exercises to practice, because practice makes permanent.
+Once again, welcome to this course, the purpose of this is to teach you the basics of the Python language in the most practical way, offering you dozens of exercises to practice, because practice makes permanent.
 In addition I will list dozens of extra materials for further research and studies.
 That's it, and good luck u.u

 ### Course content: